sidramesh2018/calc/docs/frontend.md

 the CSS into reusable components like variables and mixins.
 The variables we're using can all be found in [frontend/source/sass/base/_variables.scss](../frontend/source/sass/_variables.scss).

+This project generally follows a modified (BEM)[https://frontend.18f.gov/css/naming/#bem] (Block, Element, Modifier) naming scheme.
+This prevents namespace collisions and alleviates the need for too much nested Sass.

+The `sass` files follow a few conventions:
+- Core styles are divided into four categories: [admin](../frontend/source/sass/admin/) (controls styling for the Django site admin), [base](../frontend/source/sass/base/) (styles like resets, grid, and variables), [components](../frontend/source/sass/components/)
+(individual site components like the header and footer), and [libs](../frontend/source/sass/libs) (vendored CSS).
+- All of the site's core styles are imported in [frontend/source/sass/main.scss](../frontend/source/sass/main.scss).
+- Partials (also called includes or imports) are files that will get compiled into the main CSS file.
+These are prefixed with an underscore (such as `components/_footer.scss`).

 ## Site section-specific implementation details